PennyLaneAI/pennylane/doc/concepts/varcirc.rst

     :width: 40%
     :target: javascript:void(0);

-    TEXT.

 :html:`<br>`

 A parametrized, B parametrized
 ******************************

-In [Jonny Autoencoder arxiv1612.02806, SCHULD CC] we have both :math:`A` and :math:`B` parametrized and the arrangements of the two-qubit gates depends on a hyperparameter defining the range of two-qubit gates.
+We can also have both :math:`A` and :math:`B` parametrized and the arrangements of the two-qubit gates depends on a hyperparameter defining the range of two-qubit gates.
+See also [romero2017quantum]_, [schuld2018circuit]_.

 :html:`<br>`